 It’s shockingly easy to make your own strawberry marshmallow fluff!
 This one is made with honey, freeze-dried strawberries, gelatin, and is free of artificial colors and corn syrup.

 Marshmallow fluff is one of those classics that we all grew up with!
 It’s perfect for making peanut butter and fluff sandwiches, fruit dips, and more.
 I love making marshmallow desserts like my gluten-free s’mores bars, so marshmallow fluff is one of those recipes that I’ve always wanted to make at home.
+I’ve made several versions, like my chocolate espresso marshmallow fluff, and this version is one of my favorites.

 Typically, marshmallow fluff is mostly corn syrup, sugar, and egg whites, and I wanted to make a version that was a bit simpler, wholesome with honey, and no eggs for those with allergies.
 Trust me, it tastes just as good as the real deal!